daniellittledev/Blog/src/content/posts/how-to-run-expecto-with-dotnet-test/how-to-run-expecto-with-dotnet-test.md

 </PropertyGroup>
 ```

-After that we'll need to add the package `YoloDev.Expecto.TestSdk` in order for test discovery to work.
+After that we'll need to add the package `YoloDev.Expecto.TestSdk` in order `dotnet test` to discover Expecto tests.

 ```xml
 <PackageReference Include="YoloDev.Expecto.TestSdk" Version="0.8.0" />
 ```
 This package exposes Expecto Test Attributes for discovery via the Microsoft Test SDK.

-Finally, we can make one change to the `Program.fs` file, adding the `Tests` attribute to the tests so they can be discovered.
+Finally, we need to make one change to the `Program.fs` file, adding the `Tests` attribute to the tests so they can be discovered.

 ```F#
 [<Tests>]